 Up until two months ago I had a lot of questions about reusable menstrual pads which led to a lot of doubt.
 I have used a menstrual cup for about six or seven years but using pads just wasn’t on my radar.
-Not until Pink Lemonade Shop approached me to review their cloth pads did I even consider it, but my questions still remained.
+Not until I was approached to review a brand of cloth pads did I even consider it, but my questions still remained.

 If you’re anything like the three-plus-months-ago me then you probably have a lot of questions and doubts as well.
 I will do my best to answer them as candidly as possible.
 If you have any additional questions that I didn’t address, please feel free to comment and I will do my best to answer it.